What Is an Islamic Mortgage and How Does It Work?

 Islamic home financing is an ethical and equitable solution to financing needs.
 It is not limited to followers of any one faith; in fact, it appeals to all people who are interested in a more transparent and ethical system of finance as well.
 And Islamic home financing is an ideal solution for Muslim and non-Muslim families looking to buy a home in accordance with their values.

 All authenticated forms of Islamic home financing are free of riba, the practice of buying with an interest-bearing loan.
 The lender earns a profit in other ways, and the relationship is fundamentally different from a lender/borrower relationship.

-Three types of Islamic home financing models are fairly well-known in the West:
+Three types of Islamic home financing models are fairly well-known in the United States:

-- Musharakah is a form of co-ownership between the home buyer and the financing company.
+1. Musharakah is a form of co-ownership between the home buyer and the financing company.
 The two parties agree to invest in a property and buy the home together.
-In a version called Diminishing Musharakah, the home buyer gradually buys out the financier’s stake in the property, while paying a fee to use the part of the property still owned by the financier.
+In a version called Diminishing Musharakah, or the Declining Balance Method, the home buyer gradually buys out the financier’s stake in the property, while paying a fee to use the part of the property still owned by the financier.
 This is the most common and authenticated form of Islamic home financing in America.

 The last two models have significant drawbacks.
 In Ijara, the home buyer is basically a tenant for the entire period of the contract and does not enjoy the benefits of homeownership until repayment is complete.
 Meanwhile, Murabaha creates an obligation for the home buyer that resembles debt.
 So Diminishing Musharakah has been deemed by the most highly respected scholars in Islamic finance as the best option, and it is the approach taken by Guidance Residential since inception in 2002.